Lakendary/blog-jaderickerts/_data/blog/2020-08-20-portfolio-watch.md

 The sector's average P/E is **7.21**. **Capitec** and **Firstrand's** P/E ratio is higher than that, meaning that investors have higher expectations for future earnings growth and will pay more for it.
 Stocks with a high P/E ratio is considered growth stock and is seen as a risky investment.

 Looking at the EPS of **Capitec**, it almost makes sense that the P/E ratio is that high.
-But I'm too sure why **Firstrand** has such a high P/E ratio.
+But I'm not too sure why **Firstrand** has such a high P/E ratio.
 Maybe, like me, investors like the bank because of the products and services they offer.

 Knowing what I know now about these two ratios, I would've probably bought **Nedbank** shares instead of **Firstrand** because of the P/E ratio.
 Its the lowest in the sector, so you get more bang for your buck.
 And they also have the second highest earnings.